delphidabbler/codesnip/Docs/ReadMe-standard.txt

 WARRANTY OF ANY KIND, either express or implied.
 The code is used entirely at the user's own risk.

-The snippets from the DelphiDabbler Code Snippets Database is open source.
+The snippets from the DelphiDabbler Code Snippets Database are open source.
 See the "About The Database" tab of the About dialogue box for details of the applicable license.
 (You can display the About box from the "Help" menu.)